hashicorp/terraform/website/source/docs/providers/aws/r/cloudfront_distribution.html.markdown

     this distribution.

   * `cache_behavior` (Optional) - A [cache behavior](#cache-behavior-arguments)
     resource for this distribution (multiples allowed).
+List from top to bottom in order of precedence.
+The topmost cache behavior will have precedence 0.

   * `comment` (Optional) - Any comments you want to include about the distribution.